colbyn/colbyn/README.md

 - **[COMMUNITY-BUILDING.md]( COMMUNITY-BUILDING.md ):** random notes on something...
 I sometimes wonder if the *next big thing* as they say will turn out to be some form of social entrepreneurship… I’ve been looking for historical examples of primitive social entrepreneurship.
 The notes thereto is one such example.
 - **[QUOTES.md]( QUOTES.md ):** thought providing quotes on systems.
 - **[surviving-where-others-fail.md](surviving-where-others-fail.md)**: Surviving where others fail by following the way.
 Something I wish I knew when I was younger.
 Perhaps it’ll save you one day.

+# Secret Ongoing Essays

+**In general these are not yet reading for public consumption.**

+- [The far-future of AI]( https://gist.github.com/colbyn/6aeeeecd1b321db179c7253c6437b356 ): discusses a future for AI that itself evolves with the progression of time.

+  This is a short rough draft that contains many points, all of which I’d like to enumerate on in a series of articles sometime in the future.

+  **IMO this is a true model for a ‘brain’ that will be the interface between humans and all digital/analog information.**

+  Some of my thoughts thereto are inspired by the book Time-Space, Spiking Neural Networks and Brain-Inspired Artificial Intelligence.
+  > “Everything exists and evolves within time–space and time–space is within everything, from a molecule to the universe.
+Understanding the complex relationship between time and space has been one of the biggest scientific challenges of all time.”

+  The current rough-draft of quite short, but it contains many points, all of which I’d like to enumerate on at length in a series of SubStack/Medium articles down the road.
+But more research is needed before I continue, including how I may best convey this to a general audience which my sources don’t accommodate.

 # Links